Start a ClojureScript App from Scratch

 screenshot of figwheel landing page

 This appears because figwheel is looking for our index.html in resources/public.
 Up until now we put our index.html file directly under the resources dir.
-This means we have to change our folder structure a little.
+So, our next step is to move our index.html file.

 Step 10 - Restructure resources dir